ooples/pine_script_docs/source/Debugging.rst

 Note the following in the screenshot:

 #.
 The chart's cursor is on the dataset's first bar.
 #.
-The Data Window is show in a pane, to the right of the chart.
+The Data Window is show in a vertical pane, to the right of the chart.
 #.
 The fourth icon down the right is used to display the Data Window.
 #.
 In the Data Window, the value of our plot is displayed.
 Because our cursor is on the first bar, the value of ``bar_index`` on that bar is displayed, i.e., zero.
 Moving your cursor on other bars will update the value shown so that it always represents the value of the plot on that bar.
 #.
 The `plot() <https://www.tradingview.com/pine-script-reference/v4/#fun_plot>`__ call in our script plots the value of ``bar_index`` as it increases by one on each bar.

+Good to know:

+- The precision of the values displayed in the Data Window is dependent on the chart symbol's tick value.
+You can modify it in two ways:
+  - By changing the value of the "Precision" field in the script's "Settings/Style" tab.
+You can obtain up to eight digits of precision using this method.
+  - By using the ``precision`` parameter in your script's `study() <https://www.tradingview.com/pine-script-reference/v4/#fun_study>`__ or `strategy() <https://www.tradingview.com/pine-script-reference/v4/#fun_strategy>`__ declaration statement.
+This method allows specifying up to 16 digits precision.

 Many experienced programmers first look for a debugging console when they begin coding in Pine.
 While a console concept does not exist